Westminster Hall and Burying Ground: History

-The graveyard was established in January 1787 by the First Presbyterian Church of Baltimore, from land on the westside of old Baltimore Town purchased by a committee of noted laymen consisting of William Smith, John Boyd, and William Patterson (locally prominent merchant, civic activist, owner of future Patterson Park, and father of noted Baltimore socialite/debutante Elizabeth ("Betsy") Patterson, (1785–1879), who married Jerome Bonaparte in 1803, brother of the French Emperor Napoleon I) from Col. John Eager Howard, (1752–1827), former commander of the famous "Maryland Line" regiment of the Continental Army in the American Revolution.
-Col. Howard owned the estate and mansion of "Belvidere", in what was called "Howard's Woods", north of Baltimore Town (later to become the neighborhood of Mount Vernon-Belvedere, and the site of the landmark Washington Monument).
-First Presbyterian, a congregation of socially and economically elite local Presbyterians and Reformed Protestants, then was located in downtown Baltimore since its founding in 1761 at the northwest corner of East Fayette Street at North Street (later Guilford Avenue) in a landmark twin-spired Georgian architecture-Federal style architecture structure from 1790 to 1795.
-Over the next 60 years, the "Burying Grounds" (or cemetery) became the final resting place for many important and influential merchants, politicians, statesmen, and dozens of veterans (officers and soldiers) of the American Revolutionary War and War of 1812 who were citizens of the burgeoning and soon-to-be, the third largest city in America – Baltimore.
+The graveyard was established in January 1787 by the First Presbyterian Church of Baltimore, from land on the west side of old Baltimore Town purchased by a committee of laymen consisting of William Smith, John Boyd, and William Patterson, a locally prominent merchant and owner of the future Patterson Park, father of Elizabeth Patterson, (1785–1879), who in 1803 married Jerome Bonaparte, a brother of Napoleon Bonaparte.
+The land was sold by Colonel John Eager Howard (1752–1827), a former commander of the Maryland Line regiment of the Continental Army in the American Revolution.
+Howard owned the estate and mansion of Belvidere, in what was called "Howard's Woods", north of Baltimore Town, later to become the neighborhood of Mount Vernon-Belvedere, and the site of the landmark Washington Monument.

+First Presbyterian was a congregation of Presbyterians and Reformed Protestants, and since it was established in 1761 it had been located in downtown Baltimore at the northwest corner of East Fayette Street at North Street (later Guilford Avenue).
+From 1790 to 1795, it occupied a landmark twin-spired Georgian-Federal building.
+Over the next 60 years, the "Burying Grounds" (or cemetery) became the final resting place for many important and influential merchants, politicians, statesmen, and dozens of Baltimore veterans of the American Revolutionary War and the War of 1812.

-In July 1852, Westminster Presbyterian Church was erected overtop the graveyard, its brick piers straddling gravestones and burial vaults to create what later Baltimoreans referred to as the "catacombs."
-For years, it was thought that the Gothic Revival-style Westminster Presbyterian Church was built in response to a new city ordinance prohibiting cemeteries that were not adjacent to a religious structure.
-Research in the early 1980s by historian Michael Franch found no such ordinance—and revealed a more complex motive: The congregation hoped that the new expansion church would serve Baltimore's growing "West End"—new churches were then springing up in every corner of the city in response to a dramatic increase in population—and provide protection to an aging, old-fashioned, 18th Century-style "burying ground" that few saw as an appropriate resting place for the more up-to-date 19th Century.
+In July 1852, Westminster Presbyterian Church was erected at the graveyard, with its brick piers straddling gravestones and burial vaults to create what later Baltimoreans referred to as the "catacombs."
+For years, it was thought that the Gothic Revival-style church was built in response to a new city ordinance prohibiting cemeteries that were not adjacent to a religious structure.
+But research in the early 1980s by historian Michael Franch found no such ordinance—and revealed a more complex motive: The congregation hoped that the new expansion church would serve Baltimore's growing "West End"—new churches were then springing up in every corner of the city in response to a dramatic increase in population—and provide protection to an aging, old-fashioned, 18th century-style "burying ground" that few saw as an appropriate resting place for the more up-to-date 19th Century.